tmpfs/trucks/doc/readme/components.md

 <script src="components.js"></script>
 ```

-Complex components can reference external files if you prefer:
+Complex components can reference external files if you prefer which is particularly useful for editors that automatically lint javascript and stylesheets:

 ```html
 <dom-module id="x-icon">